About this course:

 Pathophysiology

 The body requires adequate perfusion to ensure oxygenation and nourishment of tissues, which depend on a properly functioning cardiovascular system.
-Adequate blood flow throughout the body depends on the sufficient circulating blood volume and the efficiency of the heart to pump that blood through blood vessels.
+Adequate blood flow throughout the body depends on sufficient circulating blood volume and the efficiency of the heart to pump that blood through blood vessels.
 Patent, intact, and responsive blood vessels are necessary to deliver oxygen to the tissues and remove metabolic wastes.
 Arteries are thick-walled structures that carry blood from the heart to the tissues, while veins are less muscular, thin-walled structures that carry blood back to the heart.
 The walls of arteries and veins have three layers, including the intima, media, and adventitia.
-The thinner, less muscular walls of the veins allow the vessels to distend more than arteries, which permits large volumes of blood to remain in the veins under low pressure (i.e., approximately 75% of the total blood volume remains in the veins).
+The thinner, less muscular walls of the veins allow the vessels to distend more than arteries and permit large volumes of blood to remain in the veins under low pressure (i.e., approximately 75% of the total blood volume remains in the veins).
 The sympathetic nervous system stimulates the veins to constrict, which reduces venous blood volume and increases the volume of blood circulating throughout the body.
 Within the extremities, skeletal muscle contraction creates a pumping action to facilitate blood flow back to the heart.
-Since the veins in the lower extremities carry blood against the force of gravity, they are equipped with valves that prevent blood from seeping backward.
+Since the veins in the lower extremities must carry blood against the force of gravity, they are equipped with valves that prevent blood from seeping backward.
 Arteries can become obstructed or damaged due to atherosclerotic plaques, chemical or mechanical trauma, thromboembolism, vasospastic disorders, infections or inflammatory processes, and congenital malformations.
 Arterial occlusion can occur suddenly or gradually over time.
 A sudden occlusion can lead to profound and often irreversible tissue ischemia and death, while a gradual occlusion poses a lower risk of significant damage.
-When a gradual occlusion occurs, collateral circulation can develop, allowing the tissues to adapt to decreased blood flow (Hinkle & Cheever, 2018).
+When a gradual occlusion occurs, collateral circulation can develop, allowing the tissues to adapt to decreased blood flow (Chaudhry et al., 2022; Hinkle et al., 2021).

 Venous blood flow disorders can result from thromboembolism obstructing the vein, incompetent venous valves, or a reduction in the effectiveness of the pumping action of the muscles.
-Since venous disorders reduce blood flow and venous stasis, this can lead to coagulation defects, edema, tissue breakdown, and increased susceptibility to infection.
+Since venous disorders reduce blood flow and increase venous stasis, this can lead to coagulation defects, edema, tissue breakdown, and increased susceptibility to infection.
 A decreased venous blood flow will increase venous pressure and hydrostatic capillary pressure.
 As a result, fluid will move out of the capillaries and into the interstitial spaces, resulting in edema.
 Edematous tissues are more susceptible to injury, breakdown, and infection since they cannot receive adequate nutrition from the blood.
-A DVT is a blood clot in a deep vein that more commonly occurs in the lower extremities but occasionally appears in the upper extremities and elsewhere (see Figure 1).
-If the clot breaks free from the wall of the vein and travels to the lungs, it causes a PE, partially or completely blocking the blood flow to the lungs (see Figures 2 and 3).
+A DVT is a blood clot in a deep vein that more commonly occurs in the lower extremities but occasionally appears in the upper extremities and elsewhere (refer to Figure 1).
+If the clot breaks free from the wall of the vein and travels to the lungs, it causes a PE by partially or completely blocking the blood flow to the lungs (refer to Figure 1).
 DVTs found in the thigh are more likely to cause PEs than those found in the lower leg or elsewhere.
 PEs can lead to pulmonary hypertension, an increase in the blood pressure in the vessels leading to the lungs due to obstructed blood flow.
-Pulmonary hypertension can lead to heart failure and symptoms such as difficulty breathing, swelling, fatigue, palpitations, and hemoptysis (coughing up blood; Hinkle & Cheeve
+Pulmonary hypertension can lead to heart failure and symptoms such as difficulty breathing, swelling, fatigue, palpitations, and hemoptysis (coughing up blood) (Chaudhry et al., 2022; Hinkle et al., 2021; NHLBI, 2022).

 ...purchase below to continue the course

 A venous thrombus forms when platelets aggregate and attach to the vein wall.
 The thrombus has a tail-like appendage containing fibrin and white and red blood cells.
 Successive layers of the thrombus can form and propagate in the direction of blood flow.
-The propagating thrombus is dangerous because parts can break off (i.e., emboli) and travel to the pulmonary blood vessels, causing a PE (see Figure 2).
-Fragmentation of the thrombus can occur spontaneously as it naturally dissolves.
+The propagating thrombus is dangerous because parts can break off (i.e., emboli) and travel to the pulmonary blood vessels, causing a PE (refer to Figure 1).
+Fragmentation of the thrombus can occur spontaneously as the thrombus naturally dissolves.
 Elevated venous pressure can also lead to fragmentation, specifically when engaging in muscular activity after prolonged inactivity.
-When a DVT occurs, recannulation (i.e., reestablishment of the lumen of the vessel) typically results.
-PTS is more likely to develop when recannulation does not occur within 6 months of the DVT formation (Hinkle & Cheever, 2018).
+When a DVT occurs, recannulation (i.e., re-establishment of the lumen of the vessel) typically results.
+PTS is more likely to develop when recannulation does not occur within 6 months of the DVT formation (Chaudhry et al., 2022; Hinkle et al., 2021).

 Risk Factors for VTE

-Although the exact cause remains unclear, three factors may play a significant role in the development of VTEs.
-Collectively, these factors are known as Virchow’s triad and include endothelial damage, venous stasis, and altered coagulation (i.e., inherited or acquired).
-A risk factor for thrombosis can be identified in over 80% of patients with VTE, many of which have several contributing factors.
+Although the exact cause remains unclear, three primary factors play a significant role in the development of VTEs.
+Collectively, these factors are known as Virchow's triad and include endothelial damage, venous stasis, and altered coagulation (i.e., inherited or acquired).
+A risk factor for thrombosis can be identified in over 80% of patients with VTE, many of whom have several contributing factors.
 Endothelial damage (i.e., damage to the intimal lining of the blood vessel) creates a site for a blood clot to form.
 This damage can occur from trauma (e.g., fractures or dislocations), surgery, pacing wires, central venous or dialysis catheters, local vein damage (e.g., diseases of the vein or chemical irritation from intravenous [IV] medications or solutions), or repetitive motion injuries.
 Venous stasis occurs when blood pools in the lower extremities.
-Venous stasis can result from reduced blood flow from conditions such as heart failure or shock.
+Venous stasis can result from reduced blood flow resulting from conditions such as heart failure or shock.
 Medications that cause dilation of the veins can also provoke venous stasis.
-Other risk factors for venous stasis include conditions that decrease skeletal muscle contraction (e.g., immobility, paralysis, or anesthesia), obesity, history of varicosities, prolonged travel, and age (over 65 years old; Bauer & Lip, 2021; Hinkle & Cheever, 2018).
+Other risk factors for venous stasis include conditions that decrease skeletal muscle contraction (e.g., immobility, paralysis, or anesthesia), obesity, history of varicosities, prolonged travel, smoking, and being over 65 years of age (Bauer & Lip, 2024; Douketis, 2023; Hinkle et al., 2021; McLendon et al., 2023).

-The third significant risk factor for VTEs is altered coagulation, and this commonly affects patients whose anticoagulant medications (e.g., warfarin [Coumadin]) have been abruptly stopped.
+Altered coagulation most commonly affects patients whose anticoagulant medications (e.g., warfarin [Coumadin]) have been abruptly stopped.
 Other common reasons for hypercoagulability include elevated C-reactive protein (CRP) levels, oral contraceptive use or other oral estrogen therapy (e.g., hormone replacement therapy), and several blood dyscrasias (with prevalence varying by ethnicity).
 For example, antithrombin III deficiency, protein C deficiency, and protein S deficiency are found primarily in patients of Southeast Asian descent.
-Factor V Leiden and prothrombin G20210A mutation are more common in Caucasians, while elevated factor VIII concentrations affect more African Americans.
+Factor V Leiden and prothrombin G20210A mutation are more common in White individuals, while elevated factor VIII concentrations are more common in Black individuals.
 These inherited forms of hypercoagulability are rare.
 Acquired hypercoagulability is far more common, and causes include medications (e.g., testosterone, glucocorticoids, antidepressants, oral contraceptives, estrogen replacement), rheumatologic disease (e.g., lupus), polycythemia vera, and sick cell anemia.
 Pregnancy is another risk factor for thrombus formation due to increased clotting factors that may remain elevated for more than 6 weeks postpartum.
-In addition, pregnancy decreases venous flow by 50% due to hormonally decreased venous capacity and reduced venous outflow due to compression from the uterus (Ashorobi & Ameer, 2021; Bauer & Lip, 2021; Hinkle & Cheever, 2018).
+In addition, pregnancy decreases venous flow by 50% due to hormonally decreased venous capacity and reduced venous outflow due to compression from the uterus (Bauer & Lip, 2024; Hinkle et al., 2021; Vaqar & Graber, 2023).
 The presence of the following factors increases the risk of a VTE in pregnancy:

-The AHA also includes chronic medical conditions such as heart disease, lung disease, and inflammatory bowel disorders in the list of risk factors for a VTE.
-All cancers increase the risk for VTE; however, the risk rises if the cancer is widespread; if it includes the lung, brain, lymph nodes, gynecologic system (e.g., ovarian, or uterine), or gastrointestinal tract (e.g., pancreas or stomach); or if the patient is receiving chemotherapy or surgery.
-In addition, a lower extremity superficial thrombophlebitis (ST), which consists of a blood clot in a more superficially located vein causing swelling and/or pain, can also progress to a VTE in some instances if left untreated.
-Protective factors include maintaining a healthy weight, staying well hydrated, using compression stockings, and staying active/maintaining a healthy level of regular movement (AHA, 2017a, 2017c; CDC, 2020c; NHLBI, n.d.; Nisio et al., 2018).
+The American Heart Association (AHA) also includes chronic medical conditions such as heart disease (i.e., hypertension, dyslipidemia), lung disease (i.e., asthma, obstructive sleep apnea), nephrotic syndrome, stroke, diabetes, polycystic ovarian syndrome, and inflammatory bowel disorders in the list of risk factors for a VTE.
+While all cancers increase the risk for VTE, the risk rises if the cancer is widespread; if it includes the lung, brain, lymph nodes, gynecologic system (e.g., ovarian, or uterine), or gastrointestinal tract (e.g., pancreas or stomach); or if the patient is receiving chemotherapy (i.e., bevacizumab [Avastin], thalidomide [Thalomid]) or surgical intervention.
+In addition, a lower extremity superficial thrombophlebitis (ST), which consists of a blood clot in a more superficially located vein that causes swelling and/or pain, can also progress to a VTE in some instances if left untreated.
+Protective factors include maintaining a healthy weight, staying well hydrated, using compression stockings, and staying active or maintaining a healthy level of regular movement (AHA, 2023a, 2023c; Bauer & Lip, 2024; Douketis, 2023; McLendon et al., 2023).

 Clinical Manifestations

 The clinical manifestations of a VTE will vary depending on the location and severity of the thrombus.
-Signs and symptoms of a DVT include lower extremity pain (which the patient may describe as an ache or cramping), tenderness, swelling, warmth, or redness.
+Signs and symptoms of a DVT include lower extremity pain (usually unilateral, which the patient may describe as an ache or cramping), tenderness, swelling, warmth, or redness.
 In addition, the patient may exhibit a decreased range of motion, an inability to ambulate, or pain that radiates (e.g., from the thigh into the groin).
-Signs and symptoms of a PE may include shortness of breath (SOB), tachypnea, chest pain (worsening with deep inhalation), tachycardia, light-headedness/loss of consciousness, an irregular heart rate (HR), hemoptysis, hypotension, anxiety/feeling of impending doom, coughing with or without blood, and sweating (AHA, 2017b; Ashorobi & Ameer, 2021; CDC, 2020c; NHLBI, n.d.).
+Physical examination of a DVT may reveal dilated superficial veins; unilateral edema with a difference in calf or thigh circumferences; and warmth, tenderness, or erythema.
+The clinical presentation for PE can vary significantly from no symptoms to sudden death.
+The most common presenting signs and symptoms include shortness of breath (SOB), tachypnea, chest pain (worsening with deep inhalation), tachycardia, light-headedness/loss of consciousness, irregular heart rate, hemoptysis, hypotension, anxiety/feeling of impending doom, coughing with or without blood, and sweating.
+Patients presenting with signs and symptoms of PE may also have signs and symptoms of a DVT (AHA, 2023b; Bauer & Huisman, 2024; Thompson et al., 2024; Vaqar & Graber, 2023).

 Diagnosis of VTE